hoborglabs/hoborglabs.com/site/en/blog/trello-and-xen.md

 ### __Trello__ and __Xen__ Server

-This is how I use [trello](http://trello.com) board to keep a list of my VMs up to date :) It's of course all automated.
+This is how I use [trello](http://trello.com) board to keep a list of my VMs up to date :) It's of course all automated and definitely not a production environment solution ;)

-It's main and only purpose is to allow anyone with access to intrnet (and added to my trello board) to check which machine is running.
+It's main and only purpose is to allow anyone with access to Internet (and added to my trello board) to check which machine is running.
 It also provides basic information about memory usage, IP address, up time, ...